gerbless/react-tutorial/flux/readme.md

 }
 ```

-Then, our json data should be something like this
+Then, our json data should look like this

 ```json
 [